gavinlyonsrepo/NOKIA5110_TEXT/README.md

 2. LCDInit(bool Inverse, uint8_t Contrast, uint8_t Bias )

 This sends the  commands to the PCD8544 to init LCD.
-Inverse inverts the display see image 4.
+Inverse inverts the display.
 Contrast, This value allows us to change LCD's contrast Try B0 to BF.
 The Bias Value is for system biasing, try about 0x13-0X14